AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Introduction

 However, exploiting prefix sharing in policy model training is challenging due to the attention mechanism in the transformer architecture and the complexity of the prefix tree branching computations.
-A naive solution (e.g., tree attention~\cite{cai2024medusa,miao2024specinfer}) might attempt to merge all rollout trajectories into one giant forward pass using a merged attention mask (to ensure tokens only attend to their appropriate prefix context).
-Unfortunately, such tree-based attention mechanisms require fully materializing large attention masks for the entire prefix tree.
-As a result, this approach would scale poorly in the RL post-training workflows: the memory and compute overhead grow quadratically with the total number of tokens for all combined sequences.
-Such a fully materialized prefix tree can exceed GPU memory limits and dramatically slow down computation due to the overhead of managing a huge attention mask matrix.
-In practice, prior approaches along these lines have not been able to scale effectively --- such standard tree attention methods incur excessive overhead, often negating the benefit of prefix reuse.
+One natural sparse solution, which we refer to as sparse, packs the rollout prefix tree into one masked forward/backward computation, using a tree attention mask to ensure that each token attends only to its valid prefix context~\cite{cai2024medusa,miao2024specinfer}.
+Such an approach avoids recomputing shared prefixes, but it still scales poorly in RL post-training workflows for two reasons.
+First, because Sparse executes the packed tree as a single training workload, its training-state memory still grows with the number of packed tree tokens, including activations, key/value tensors, and backward intermediates.
+Large trees can therefore require activation recomputation and splitting into smaller subtrees to fit GPU memory, which lowers effective prefix reuse and reintroduces duplicated prefix computation across subtrees.
+Second, tree-mask execution relies on specialized sparse attention kernels, whose irregular access patterns can achieve lower model FLOPs utilization (MFU) than highly optimized dense attention kernels (i.e., a causal mask).
+In practice, these memory and execution overheads often negate the benefit of prefix reuse.

-In this paper, we introduce \sys (i.e., \underline{\textbf{D}}ynamic \underline{\textbf{T}}ree \underline{\textbf{A}}ttention over AReaL~\cite{fu2025areal} RL training framework), a novel solution that harnesses prefix sharing while overcoming the inherited scaling challenges.
-The key idea is a depth-first search (DFS)-based dynamic computation strategy for forward and backward passes in Transformer-based policy model training. \sys also includes a load-balanced distributed batching strategy that can effectively scale out the RL training computation.
+In this paper, we introduce \sys (i.e., \underline{\textbf{D}}ynamic \underline{\textbf{T}}ree \underline{\textbf{A}}ttention over AReaL~\cite{fu2025areal} RL training framework), a system that harnesses prefix sharing while addressing the inherited scaling challenges.
+The key idea is a depth-first search (DFS)-based dynamic computation strategy for forward and backward passes in Transformer-based policy model training. \sys also includes a load-balanced distributed batching strategy that scales out RL training computation.
 Concretely, our contributions are enumerated as follows: